AlexanderEggers/soundbox/README.md

 to check if this sensor is avaiable to prevent further problems!
 * onSensorChanged(SensorEvent event) - This method is the main part of the sensor logic and will be called every time the internal sensor is tracking a new value.
 Here we need to prepare the value which will send to the master device.
-  * sendSensorData(String identifier, int beaconID, float value) - This method should be used to send the values of the sensor to the master device.
+  * sendSensorData(int identifier, int beaconID, float value) - This method should be used to send the values of the sensor to the master device.
 It's important that the identifier is correct!
+The identifier ids are located in the ".Util" class.
 * onAccuracyChanged(Sensor sensor, int accuracy) - We are probably not going use this method but you need to add this method due to the SensorEventListener.
 * onResume() and onPause() - Both methods are responsible to register/unregister the event listener.